owen2345/pub_sub_model_sync/README.md

     ```
     See details here: https://github.com/zendesk/ruby-kafka

-    *Important: The `topic_name` must be same for all applications, so that, the apps connect to the same topic*
+  *Important: The `topic_name` must be the same for all applications, so that, the apps connect to the same topic*

 - Add publishers/subscribers to your models (See examples below)